yjtek/cheat_sheets/uv-details/uv_cheat_sheet.md

 - Use UV to run any arbitrary script or package

 `uv build`
-- Build source distribution and binary distribution for project
+- Build source distribution and binary distribution for project, generates wheel and tar.gz file

+`uv publish`
+- Publish to pypi or whatever directory you specify

 `uv pip freeze > requirements.txt`
 - Output requirements.txt